LERa: Replanning with Visual Feedback in Instruction Following: EXPERIMENTS

 To assess the contribution of each step in LERa, we conducted experiments with its different variations -- \textbf{Ra}, \textbf{LRa}, and \textbf{ERa} -- each representing a distinct combination of replanning steps.
-These experiments allow for a detailed analysis of the role of each component and provides a structured comparison against the full method.
+These experiments allow for a detailed analysis of the role of each component and provide a structured comparison against the full method.
 Each LERa variation is an exact replica of the corresponding part of the main approach, ensuring consistency in evaluation.
 The ERa variant, in particular, represents one of the most commonly used error correction strategies.
-It does not process visual information but instead relies on textual feedback from the environment, which explicitly indicates whether a given action was unsuccessful.
-This makes ER a widely applicable baseline, as it simulates a scenario which the agent corrects errors based solely on system-provided failure signals rather than direct perception.
-The \textbf{Baseline} represents a commonly used method in recent research~\cite{zhang2023grounding,mei2024replanvlm}.
-It is not a direct implementation of any specific approach, but rather an abstraction of the one-shot plan prediction paradigm, where the VLM receives all available information in a single step.
+It does not process visual information but instead relies on textual feedback from the environment that explicitly indicates whether a given action was unsuccessful.
+This makes ERa a widely applicable baseline as it simulates a scenario in which the agent corrects errors based solely on system-provided failure signals rather than on direct perception.

+\textbf{Baseline} represents a method commonly used in recent research~\cite{zhang2023grounding,mei2024replanvlm}.
+It is not a direct implementation of any specific approach, but rather an abstraction of the one-shot plan prediction paradigm in which the VLM receives all available information in a single step.

-It performs immediate replanning upon receiving visual information and additional task-related data, directly outputting a corrected plan.
+The method immediately replans upon receiving visual information and additional task-related data, directly outputting a corrected plan.
 In our implementation, it corresponds to the ``Replan'' step of LERa, with the addition of visual feedback.
-However, unlike LRa, the baseline operates in a single-step manner, generating a new without intermediate reasoning.
+However, unlike LRa, Baseline operates in a single-step manner, generating a new plan without intermediate reasoning.